 America to the Americans – the Monroe Doctrine (1823, America)

-„Peace and safety,“ Johann repeated the words of the Monroe Doctrine.
+“Peace and safety,” Johann repeated the words of the Monroe Doctrine.
 After all the years, he and his family had been granted that.
 And what a fabulous family did he have!
 He, the former prisoner of war, had married into the family of the man whom his great-uncle had once helped to escape.
 His two children James and Jenny were happy.
-James lived with his family in Washington, he was taken up with his work for the Library of Congress.
+James lived with his family in Washington, enthousiastically working for the Library of Congress.
 James would make his way.

-Jenny and Niklas had gotten married and now managed the „Merry Dragon“ inn.
+Jenny had married Niklas, they now managed the “Merry Dragon” inn together.
 They had a son, Harvey.
-Laurie had been right, soon the „Merry Dragon“ was also well known for Jenny’s beautiful dishes.
-On her plates and cups big and small dragons cavorted, flying over mountains and valleys or swimming across a big river. „Where is that scenery?“ she was often asked. „It is great grandfather’s and Niklas‘ home, the Seven Mountains at the Rhine.
-My father too comes from the Rhine, and so we kids are born with a fondness for dragons,“ she said smilingly, „Over there in the Seven Mountains is a hill, the Drachenfels, on which allegedly once a mythical dragon lived.
-The famous Lord Byron from England wrote a poem about it, ‚The Castled Crag of Drachenfels.'“
+Laurie had been right, soon the “Merry Dragon” was also well known for Jenny’s beautiful dishes.
+On her plates and cups big and small dragons cavorted, flying over mountains and valleys or swimming across a big river.
+“Where is that scenery?” her guests often asked.
+“It is great-grandfather’s and Niklas’ home, the Seven Mountains at the Rhine.
+My father too comes from the Rhine, and so we kids are born with a fondness for dragons,” she said smilingly, “Over there in the Seven Mountains is a hill, the Drachenfels, on which allegedly once a mythical dragon lived.
+The famous Lord Byron from England wrote a poem about it, ‘The Castled Crag of Drachenfels.'”

 Letters across the ocean